Getting Started With Billing

 In this example, the Diagnosis Pointer 1:0:0:0 refers that code 97602: WOUND CARE is intended to treat #1 of the ICD-10 code list (below), 'S01.501A: Unspecified open wound of lip' and indicates that it was performed to treat this particular diagnosis.

-HCPCS codes represent codes to represent medical procedures to Medicare, Medicaid, and third-parties.
+HCPCS codes represent medical procedures to Medicare, Medicaid, and third parties.
 HCPCS is separated into three levels to represent different services.
 Level I HCPCS codes are used to bill Medicare or Medicaid and are identical to CPT codes.
 These CPT codes used for billing Medicare and Medicaid are actually HCPCS codes by definition.
-Level II and Level III HCPCS modifiers is where CPT and HCPCS really differentiate.
+Level II and Level III HCPCS modifiers are where CPT and HCPCS really differentiate.
 You may add your HCPCS codes by searching by keyword or code in the HCPCS Procedure Code search box.
 Modifiers, Quantity, and Diagnosis pointers work in the same way as CPT codes.

 The drugs you use in your procedures can be recorded for insurance billing purposes in the NDC Code box.
 Search for your drug by keyword or by the 10-digit NDC code.
 The price entered in the HCPCS section will show up as a line item in the NDC Code section.